GaINeR: Geometry-Aware Implicit Network Representation

 Since the decoder \(f_\theta\) depends solely on the aggregated embeddings rather than absolute coordinates, these transformations yield physically consistent and spatially smooth changes in appearance.
-Consequently, \our{} provides a unified framework for continuous, differentiable editing across both 2D and 3D domains.
+Consequently, \our{} provides a unified framework for continuous, differentiable editing across both 2D and 3D domains, enabling 2D-to-3D lifting followed by direct 3D scene editing.